kisutsajack-ai/jumia-product-performance-dashboard/README.md

 ## Excel E-commerce Product Analysis Project

 This project demonstrates an end-to-end **Excel data analytics workflow** using a Jumia product dataset.
-The project moves from raw data auditing and cleaning through analytical enrichment, PivotTable analysis, visualization, and an interactive Excel dashboard.
+The project moves from raw data auditing and cleaning through analytical enrichment, PivotTable analysis, visualization and an interactive Excel dashboard.

-The final dashboard focuses on **product pricing, discounts, customer ratings, and review engagement** and is designed to help a seller or e-commerce analyst quickly identify patterns, potential promotional opportunities, and products that may require further investigation.
+The final dashboard focuses on **product pricing, discounts, customer ratings and review engagement** and is designed to help a seller or e-commerce analyst quickly identify patterns, potential promotional opportunities and products that may require further investigation.

 ------------------------------------------------------------------------

 ## Project Objective

-The objective of this project was to transform a raw Jumia product dataset into a clean, structured, and interactive Excel analysis that can answer practical business questions such as:
+The objective of this project was to transform a raw Jumia product dataset into a clean, structured and interactive Excel analysis that can answer practical business questions such as:

 -   How do discount levels relate to customer review engagement?
 -   Do higher-priced products receive better customer ratings?